Save the Date for Refugee Week 2018

 Refugee Week at a glance

 Refugee week is an annual week-long celebration of the positive contributions of refugees to Australian society.
-In 2016, hundreds of events were held up and down the country, including concerts, fundraisers, film screenings and more.
-Refugee Week 2016 was our biggest celebration yet, but we expect 2017 to be bigger and better still!
-Stay tuned for all the key events in 2017.
+In 2017, hundreds of events were held up and down the country, including concerts, fundraisers, film screenings and more.
+2017 was our biggest and most vibrant celebration to date!

-Watch the Refugee Week 2015 video and see more details about all past celebrations by visiting Past Celebrations.
+Watch the video of the Festival of Welcome held at Federation Square in Melbourne during Refugee Week 2017 and see more details about all past celebrations by visiting Past Celebrations.

 The Refugee Council of Australia has chosen “With courage let us all combine” as the theme for Refugee Week in Australia for 2015 to 2017.